Dan503/gulp-auto-imports/README.md

 That is where Gulp File Loader comes in.
 Gulp File Loader will automatically manage these import-only files for you giving you more time to worry about the important stuff.

-Due to it's high level of customization Gulp File Loader is able to generate any import file you can imagine.
+Due to it's high level of customization, Gulp File Loader is able to generate any import file you can imagine.
 SCSS, JS, Pug, PHP, you name it, it can create an import file for it (assuming the language supports import functionality in some way).

 ## Install